MrMozzu/QR-Code-/README.md

-# Support / Payment QR Code
+#   Payment QR Code

 Welcome! 😊
-This project/repository provides a way for users to **support me or make payments** directly via scanning the QR code below.
+This project/repository provides a way for users to   make payments directly via scanning the QR code below.

 ---